gduarte0/program2mass/README.md

 - Layer organization
 - Automatic grouping

----

 ## License

-Feel free to modify,
+This script is open-source, feel free to modify.
+Don't forget to share improvements.

+**Happy Massing!**

 ---